19 Nov 2018 It’s time to chase the truth: seizing the passive observation opportunity with both hands

 Facing the truth can be difficult.
 Especially when it makes you question your past decisions.
 And this is about to happen in research.

 Meet passive observation, the new research methodology that’s bringing insight professionals face to face with the (sometimes uncomfortable) truth.
-Passive observation projects have been a core part of our offer here at Decidedly in 2018.
+Passive observation projects have been a core part of our offer here at Decidedly.
 And the results have been nothing short of mind-blowing.

 Sure, passive observation will provide you with some welcome relief that many of the things you’ve heard in focus groups do play out behind closed doors.
 But the most exciting thing about passive observation is that it unveils a whole host of insights that, up until now, have gone undiscovered.